As we head closer to the end of the year, it’s essential as a business owner to consider consumer behavior during the holiday season.

 Overall, this newbie online shopper will be seeking an easy cart-to-email confirmation journey.
 They aren’t familiar with this virtual landscape in making the majority of their purchasing decisions.

 Prior to this season, they’ve been familiar with in-person fitting rooms, scent cards, fabric swatches, and chances to sample at every turn in brick-and-mortar locations.

 It’ll be essential for businesses to be able to translate in-person choices and experiences to online sales pages with crisp images and videos, tantalizing descriptions, and a similar wealth of product options.

 These buyers will also need straightforward declarations of shipping costs and fees, upfront discounts and deals, clear coupons, and hassle-free refunds and returns fully spelled out.

 This person is aiming to find the essentials to make the “magazine spread and Hallmark channel” holiday setup.

 They want the family together, the house fully decorated, and all the traditional dinner plate fixings.

-They want the holiday setup to be the same way each year.
-This makes this buyer’s habits important in being better bet in being a return buyer.
+They want the holiday set up to be the same way each year.
+This makes this buyer’s habits important in being a better bet in being a return buyer.